 You will select a medical plan and coverage for either one-party or for two-parties.
-The total cost for the benefits will be paid by: (1) The Plan (In 2018, a maximum payment of \$500.per month less the amount required by CalPERS to be paid each month for each retiree); and, (2) by the Covered Retiree (the total medical cost less the amount paid by the Plan).
+The total cost for the benefits will be paid by: (1) The Plan at a monthly maximum payment per month established annually by the Board of Trustees, less the amount required by CalPERS to be paid each month for each retiree); and (2) by the Covered Retiree (the total medical cost less the amount paid by the Plan).

 Your premium for medical coverage is deducted monthly from your pension benefit payment.
-From Health Plan reserves, your designated account at any eligible financial institution is reimbursed monthly up to the maximum established by the Board.
+This Plan will reimburse you for a portion of the monthly medical coverage premium through a recurring deposit made to your designated account at any eligible financial institution from this Plan's fiscal reserves.
+You are reimbursed monthly up to a maximum amount established annually by the Board.
 If the medical coverage you have enrolled in exceeds the maximum, the balance is considered your Self-Payment.